ashishkr568/ashishkr568.github.io/_pages/resume.md

 This section contains details about my professional experience ([click here](/projects/) for details about my personal projects).
 If you want to download a concise version of my resume please [Click Here](/pdf/Ashish_Data_Scientist.pdf).

 ### <u>SUMMARY</u>
 Hi!
 My name is Ashish.
 I am a Data Scientist with 10+ years of experience in providing insightful data-driven solutions to customers in multiple domains such as energy, media, networking, healthcare and construction.
-These end to end solutions includes data mining, ETL tasks, data exploration/visualization, predictive modelling (using statistical methods and machine learning algorithms), model deployment and its maintenance/retraining.
+These end-to-end solutions include data mining, ETL tasks, data exploration/visualization, predictive modelling (using statistical methods and machine learning algorithms) and model maintenance/retraining.
+I also love to share my knowledge through [blogs](/blog) and [personal projects](/projects).

 A few of my key project includes: